P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 The only manual intervention required in this project is setting up a Twitter App and updating its Credentials to connect to Twitter Streaming API.

 * Please check the [`application.conf`](src/main/resources/application.conf#L7-10) and add your own values and complete the integration of Twitter API to your application by looking at your values from [Twitter Developer Page](https://dev.twitter.com/apps).
-	* If you did not create a Twitter App before, then please create a new Twitter App on [Twitter Developer Page](https://dev.twitter.com/apps), where you will get all the required values of `application.conf` afresh and then populate them here without any mistake.<br>
+	* If you did not create a Twitter App before, then please create a new Twitter App on [Twitter Developer Page](https://dev.twitter.com/apps), where you will get all the required values of `application.conf` afresh and then populate them here without any mistake.

 ## Execute Spark jobs for sentiment analysis
 We can take one of these approaches to run the Spark jobs.